DIVISION “AF” UPDATE

 To see which divisions are participating in JUDICIAL e-service, please go to our Online Services FAQ page and click on "View the list of participating divisions."

 Our office DOES NOT ACCEPT E-MAIL EXCEPT when given permission from the Judge or Judicial Assistant to send letters/pleadings/proposed Orders and/or Judgments via e-mail.
-If you wish to e-mail Judge Artau's chambers, you must call and receive permission from his Judicial Assistant.
+If you wish to e-mail the Judge's chambers, you must call and receive permission from the Judicial Assistant.

 Please make note of the new Administrative Order 2.311 which relates to Notice of Change of Address/Substitutions of Counsel and Designation of Attorney of Record.
 This Administrative Order contains specific language which must be included in the proposed Order submitted to the Court for signature.